ameypg-git/Quant-Finance-Projects-Erdos-Summer-2025/Mini Project 1/README.md

 # Mini Project 1 : Portfolio Optimization Project

-A comparative analysis of low-risk and high-risk investment strategies using historical market data and quantitative optimization techniques.
+A comparative analysis of low risk and high risk investment strategies using historical market data and quantitative optimization techniques.

 **2025 Introduction to Quantitative Methods in Finance**
 **Erdös Institute**